PraneethKarri/HS-Codesign-of-RV-based-Platform/README.md

 - **Cheshire**: An open-source platform built around CVA6 cores by the PULP organization.

 ## Contents
-This repository contains my contributions to the project.
+This repository contains my contributions to this project.